 Borneo Diving in Malaysia

-Sipadan and Sabah Dive Adventures
+Sipadan and Borneo Dive Adventures

-Blessed with some of the richest waters in the world, Malaysia scuba diving in Borneo offers a variety of experiences depending on where you are: being surrounded by hammerheads at the pristine coral atoll of Layang Layang, cavorting with turtles and swirling tornadoes of barracudas in Sipadan Island, or discovering the weird and wonderful world of Malaysia's incredible macro dive sites.
+Blessed with some of the richest waters in the world in Borneo, Malaysia scuba diving offers a variety of experiences depending on where you are: being surrounded by hammerheads at the pristine coral atoll of Layang Layang, cavorting with turtles and swirling tornadoes of barracudas in Sipadan Island, or discovering the weird and wonderful world of Malaysia's incredible macro dive sites.

 Sabah (Malaysian Borneo) is the basis of Malaysia's claim as a home to world class diving.
 The best dive resorts are on the beautiful islands of Sabah which are fringed with white sand beaches and coconut trees - a beautiful setting to complement the excellent diving.